funkhaus/fuxt/README.md

 -   Setup ACF site options panel, move GA tracking code and frontend/backend URL settings to that panel.
 See: https://www.advancedcustomfields.com/resources/options-page/
 -   Get a meta field added to admin dashboard for Frontend URL.
 Needs both staging and production.
 -   Animate scrollToTop on router: https://nuxtjs.org/api/pages-scrolltotop/
--   Add tools.js file to /utils.
-Maybe take date and link functions from MPC?
 -   Document analytics and how `this.$gtag` works for custom events
 -   Fix ACF auto-import of default fields
 -   Get this working: https://github.com/nuxt-community/sitemap-module